Learn How to Make Straight Cuts with a Circular Saw and Speed Square for Quick Accuracy

 You need to account for the offset of your circular saw shoe.
-The easiest way is to simply set the square on the board, place the saw’s shoe against it, and then slide both pieces to the point where your blade hits the cutline you made.
+The easiest way is to simply set the square on the board, place the saw’s shoe against it, and then slide both pieces until your blade lines up with your cut line.

 Holding the square firmly in place with one hand, pull the saw back just a hair so the blade isn’t touching the wood, pull the trigger, let the blade spin up to full speed, and make your cut as you apply light pressure against the square to keep the saw on track.

 Depending on whether your saw is blade-right or blade-left and how you’re most comfortable cutting, you may run into an issue where the motor housing hits your square.
 For most saws, you just need to adjust the blade depth shallower and you’ll clear it while still making a complete cut.

 There are some limitations to this cutting method, though.
 Number one is that you can only make 90° and 45° cuts.
 There are plenty of other common miter angles that you can’t do the same way.
 You can mark other angles accurately with your square, it’s just much harder to hold the square securely without it shifting while you cut.

 Then there’s the cutting depth.
 Most 7 1/4-inch circular saws will let you cut up to 2 1/2 inches deep—enough to get you through 2x material.
 Even 6 1/2-inch models will make that cut.
 While there are a few high-capacity circular saws that will cut 4x in one pass, it’s not something most DIYers are going to have on hand.
 You also want to keep both hands on those bigger saws!

 Finally, there’s the size of the speed square itself.
 A typical 7-inch square can help you make both cuts on boards up to 2 x 8 lumber while a 12-inch rafter square can handle the entire range up to 2 x 12.
 It’s beneficial to have both sizes and you can get quality ones like the ones we used for less than $20 each.